phaserjs/phaser/README.md

 * Mouse will now check if it's over the game canvas or not and set Pointer.withinGame accordingly.
 * Mouse.mouseOutCallback callback added for when the mouse is no longer over the game canvas.
 * Mouse.stopOnGameOut boolean controls if Pointer.stop will be called if the mouse leaves the game canvas (defaults to false)
+* Tilemap.searchTileIndex allows you to search for the first tile matching the given index, with optional skip and reverse parameters.

 ### New Plugins